High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Methodology

 The first component, which we term the \textbf{depth stability constraint}, is motivated by the statistical distribution of depth values within the target mask.
 This constraint is engineered to mitigate two common error types: (1) false positives ($\mathcal{FP}$), where pixels with depths that deviate significantly from the object's mean are incorrectly included; and (2) false negatives ($\mathcal{FN}$), where pixels with depths consistent with the object's mean are erroneously omitted.
 To this end, our loss formulation adaptively weights the penalty for each pixel based on its depth deviation from the object's mean.
 A false positive with a large depth deviation from the mean incurs a high penalty.
 Conversely, a false negative with a small depth deviation is also heavily penalized, encouraging its inclusion.
 Specifically, we first compute the mean depth $\mu$ of the ground-truth mask region $M$:

 The loss then selectively weights the standard cross-entropy term based on the squared depth difference, penalizing $\mathcal{FP}$ and $\mathcal{FN}$ regions differently:

 where $D$ is the depth map, $P$ is the predicted probability map, and $\mathcal{P}_y$ represents the pixel-wise prediction correctness.
-The terms $\text{diff}$, $\mathcal{FP}$, and $\mathcal{FN}$ are formulated as:
+The terms $\textit{diff}$, $\mathcal{FP}$, and $\mathcal{FN}$ are formulated as:

+Since the $diff\in[0,1]$, the $l_v$ is non-negative.
 The second component is the \textbf{depth continuity constraint}.
 This loss is motivated by the strong correlation between object boundaries and sharp discontinuities in depth maps.
 It enforces this relationship by up-weighting segmentation errors that occur at locations with high depth gradients.
 The corresponding loss term is designed to reduce spatial inconsistencies between the predicted mask and depth gradients:

 where $G_x$ and $G_y$ are the horizontal and vertical depth gradients, respectively, computed via the Sobel operator.
 Together, these two constraints compel the model to leverage depth cues to learn a more structurally coherent representation, improving its ability to distinguish object interiors from boundaries.
 The final \textbf{depth integrity-prior loss} $l_{inte}$ is formulated as the average of these two components: